Manasa1905/Stellar_Classification_using_ML/README.md

 Performed various Exploratory Data Analysis to understand the data and compare the variables.

-Experimented with different Machine Learning algorithms, Logistic Regression, Neural Networks, Bagging, and Boosting.
+Experimented with different Machine Learning algorithms, Logistic Regression, Neural Networks, Bagging, KNN, SVM and Boosting.

 Compared the results to recommend the best Machine Learning model.